France to roll out J&J COVID-19 vaccine as planned, Spanish, Dutch wait

 After what critics depicted as a slow start, authorities are aiming to speed up France's vaccination drive with the target of 30 million people having received at least one dose of a COVID-19 vaccine by mid-June.

-The halt follows restrictions imposed by many European countries on using an alternative vaccine from AstraZeneca, in response to similar reports of rare blood clotting among a very small number of recipients.
+The halt follows restrictions imposed by many European countries on using an alternative vaccine from AstraZeneca (AZN.L), in response to similar reports of rare blood clotting among a very small number of recipients.

 The Spanish and Dutch health ministries said they would follow the manufacturer's guidelines to keep the vaccine in storage for now.